Masorr/rock-paper-scissors-lizard-spock/README.md

   - The computer's JavaScript coding will make a completely random choice between Rock, Paper, Scissors, Lizard or Spock.
 It will change its image to its choice and then the game will decide who the winner is of the round.
   - When the round's winner is decided (or if it's a tie) the round will increase by 1, and if there is a winner they will be awarded 1 point more to their score (with a maximum possible score of 5).
   - At the end of round 5, a description of the game's result will be displayed between the game buttons and game profiles: revealing the winner of the game (or if it's a tie).
   - After round 5, the game will immediately restart if the player clicks on any game button.
 The game will also immediately begin through round 1, sending the player and computer straight into the game and deciding who the winner is of round 1.
 This is to make the game extra simple, avoiding unnecessary extra functions.
-It's just play the game and see the results since the user will be here to learn the rules of RPSLS so that they later can teach and play the game with others.
+It's just to play the game and see the results since the user will be here to learn the rules of RPSLS so that they can later teach and play the game with others.

 ![Game Results Start](documentation/game-results-start.jpg)
 ![Game Results](documentation/game-results.jpg)